natehak/natehak.github.io/portfolio.md

 * [**Bounce**](http://nathancod.es/Bounce/) - Does the bounce effect from the DVD idle screen and the Solitaire win effect at the same time!
 Use instructions in GitHub - [*GitHub*](https://github.com/drkabob/Bounce)
 * [**TwitchBox**](http://nathancod.es/TwitchBox/) - A tool for looking at a Twitch and Hitbox chat at the same time.
 You can also change where the stream is being sourced from. - [*GitHub*](https://github.com/drkabob/TwitchBox)
 * [**ImageShaker**](http://nathancod.es/ImageShaker/) - Give it an image and some parameters to affect shaking, and it will shake the image for you. - [*GitHub*](https://github.com/drkabob/ImageShaker)
-* [**Flashing Number Counter**](http://nathancod.es/FlashingNumberCounter/) - *WARNING: CONTAINS FLASHING LIGHTS, STROBE EFFECTS, AND VIGOROUS MATHEMATICS.
-IF YOU ARE SENSITIVE TO ANY OF THESE, PLEASE DO NOT VIEW.* Counts really quickly with flashing colors to keep you interested. - [*GitHub*](https://github.com/drkabob/FlashingNumberCounter)
 * [**BeGeneric**](http://nathancod.es/BeGeneric/) - Generates generic wallpapers. - [*GitHub*](https://github.com/drkabob/BeGeneric)
-* [**Sanic Page**](http://nathancod.es/sanic/) - A test with [Google Web Designer](https://www.google.com/webdesigner/).
-If you don't understand what this is about [this page might clear up the confusion.](http://knowyourmeme.com/memes/sanic) - [*GitHub*](https://github.com/drkabob/drkabob.github.io/tree/master/sanic)
-* [**SwagDrive**](http://www.chiefdelphi.com/forums/showthread.php?threadid=116538) - A drive code I wrote as a joke.
-Makes robots drive inconsistantly and spin in circles every now and then.
-Increases robot's swag and increases its YOLO. - [*GitHub Gist*](https://gist.github.com/drkabob/4a3dad13601a95a9e39b)